jar-o/rotvpn/README.md

 Providers may have additional configuration fields they accept.
 If they do, you can use the `--config` parameter to pass in that information.
-For instance, the DigitalOcean provider defaults to the `sfo2` region, and the `s-1vcpu-2gb` (smallest) sized droplet.
+For instance, the DigitalOcean provider defaults to the `sfo2` region, and the `s-1vcpu-1gb` (smallest) sized droplet.
 If you want to change that, you can do something like:

 ```
 python3 rotvpn.py --name my-cool-vpn --config '{"region":"nyc3","size":"s-1vcpu-2gb"}'
 ```

-AWS currently supports chaning the size of your instance.
+AWS currently supports changing the size of your instance.
 It defaults to `ts.micro`.
 You can modify this via `--config`, e.g.

 ```
 python3 rotvpn.py --provider aws --name my-cool-vpn --config '{"size":"t2.medium"}'